Jako4458/P4/Grammar.md

     <id> = <assigned>
         where <id> is already initialised, <assigned> is either <val>, <id>, or <expr>

+Variables can be declared and initialised in the same statement.
+Const variables cannot be declared and not initiliased.
+Multi-variable declarations are seperated by commas.

+Examples:

+    var a: num, b: num
+    var c: boolean = true
+    const TEM: num = 100

 ## Data types
     num     --> n